mayuravaani/_siddhi-io-hl7/docs/api/1.0.0-SNAPSHOT.md

     </tr>
     <tr>
         <td style="vertical-align: top">hl7.conformance.profile.file.name</td>
         <td style="vertical-align: top; word-wrap: break-word">The conformance profile file that is used to validate the incoming message.
-User should store the file with in the <code>${carbon.home}/resources/security</code> directory.
+User should store the file within the <code>${carbon.home}/resources/security</code> directory.
 If the given file is invalid, then that will not be used in validation.</td>
         <td style="vertical-align: top">Empty</td>
         <td style="vertical-align: top">STRING</td>
         <td style="vertical-align: top">Yes</td>